-After launching the software, we were brought to a fairly good looking user interface.
+After launching the software, we were brought to a fairly good-looking user interface.
 From here we could select folders for where we want our photos to be organized.
-The option is there to choose different types of storage media, and these includes network drives, removable drives, and local folders.
+The option is there to choose different types of storage media, and these include network drives, removable drives, and local folders.

 We like the fact that the software made it easy for us to locate our collection of photos.
 This is because digiKam allows us to specify certain conditions when attempting to filter images.
 We could specify the date, labels, ratings, height, aspect ratio, pixel size, orientation, and much more.

 On the left pane, we could see sub-folders and picture folders.
 Clicking on a sub-folder will display a thumbnail of the images inside.
 Whenever we click the thumbnail, a preview image shows up below the thumbnails.
 When it comes down to the right side, this is where we get to see the properties of any selected picture.